Health & Sports Performance Testing

 Clear Data, Not Guesswork

-We provide gold-standard Health and Performance Testing to help people understand their fitness, metabolism, and long-term health.
-Using advanced laboratory grade assessments - including VO₂ max testing, lactate testing, and resting metabolic rate analysis, we deliver precise, personalised insights into how your body functions.
+We provide gold-standard health and performance testing to help you understand your fitness, metabolism, and long-term health.
+Using advanced, laboratory-grade assessments including VO2 max, lactate, and resting metabolic rate testing, we deliver precise, personalised insights into how your body functions.

 Our testing removes guesswork by providing objective, measurable data about your physiology.
 Whether your goal is to improve your health, increase energy, optimise training, support weight management, or invest in your long-term health and longevity, we provide clear answers and guidance tailored to you.